Kenya Moore On Matt Jordan After ‘RHOA’ Altercation: ‘He Is Not A Monster’

 — RollingOut (@RollingOut) December 29, 2016

 “I have never seen him strike anyone.
 I knew he was angry because he drove hours to get there when his ticket was cancelled.
 After reading his texts, I didn’t know his state of mind, so I didn’t want any altercation.
-When Matt approached the car, I didn’t think it would end well,” Kenya Moore explains in her Bravo blog for The Real Housewives of Atlanta, revealing that she had no idea that he would actually hit someone.
+When Matt approached the car, I didn’t think it would end well,” Kenya Moore explains on her Bravo blog for The Real Housewives of Atlanta, revealing that she had no idea that he would actually hit someone.

 Plus, she had never seen him get violent with a person.
 Of course, Moore had already seen him punch her garage door, which left her scared on her own property.
 And on next week’s episode of The Real Housewives of Atlanta, fans will see how he went back on Kenya Moore’s property and kicked in her garage door once again and even broke her car.

 “It’s hard to watch these scenes and was even harder for me to live through them as this was a man I was in love with.
 Even though I have not spoken to Matt in a while, he came to my house when he heard I was possibly hurt by trespassers last week.
-I wasn’t home, but his mother reached out to me for him to make sure I was not hurt,” Kenya Moore explains in her Bravo blog, revealing that he’s not a bad guy even though he does scare her a bit.
+I wasn’t home, but his mother reached out to me for him to make sure I was not hurt,” Kenya Moore explains on her Bravo blog, revealing that he’s not a bad guy even though he does scare her a bit.

 “Even though I would never make any excuses for violent or verbally abusive behavior, this show of genuine care has made me see he is not a monster.
 But be clear, no woman should accept any person who makes them feel threatened or nervous in any way.
-I feel justified in my decision to leave the relationship,” Moore continues in her blog, revealing that he is getting the help he needs.
+I feel justified in my decision to leave the relationship,” Moore continues on her blog, revealing that he is getting the help he needs.

 Kenya Moore Not A Fan Of ‘RHOBH’ Newbie Dorit Kemsley https://t.co/KmDj1sxHEZ pic.twitter.com/nAQKfNUSe0